Skip to main content

 #

-No Italian festival is complete without incredible food, and the Festa della Madonna della Libera is no exception!
-Molise boasts a rich, authentic culinary tradition, and this festival is a fantastic opportunity to savor it.
+No Italian festival is complete without incredible food!
+Molise boasts a rich, authentic culinary tradition.

 Elena’s Top Family-Friendly Food Picks: